dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

 ::

    pgcopydb stream sentinel create: Create the sentinel table on the source database
-   usage: pgcopydb stream sentinel create  --source ...
+   usage: pgcopydb stream sentinel create

      --source      Postgres URI to the source database --startpos    Start replaying changes when reaching this LSN